realworldocaml/book/en/07-error-handling.md

 <note>
 <title>Declaring exceptions with `with sexp`</title>

-OCaml can't always generate a useful textual representation of your exception, for example:
+OCaml can't always generate a useful textual representation of an exception.
+For example:

 ```ocaml
 # exception Wrong_date of Date.t;;